-We also have a complete guide explaining how to navigate the registration process here!
-If you haven't been through this process before, I highly recommend reviewing our free guide to walk you through the process.
+I also have a complete guide explaining how to navigate the timed entry registration process here!
+If you haven't been through this process before, I highly recommend reviewing my helpful guide to walk you through the process.

-Where Can I Buy Food or Water in Rocky Mountain National Park?
+Where can I buy food in Rocky Mountain National Park?

 If you're in a pinch, the Alpine Visitor Center located near the heart of Rocky Mountain has a restaurant and sells bottled water.
 The food isn't bad - but the restaurant can be crowded so plan on waiting in line if you stop here during peak lunch hour.

 Where is the best place to stay when visiting Rocky Mountain National Park?